Kevinorta/cyoa/continue.md

 #You Ate Your Burger
-Rest in peace my friend.. u die because the lack of cheese
+Rest in peace my friend.. you die because the lack of cheese